 Subsequently, Mr Phillip was seen lying on the floor outside the department and was assisted by members of staff back into the department to be seen a second time.
 Mr Phillip then left on his own accord.
 His body was later discovered on the front lawn of the hospital’s compound”.

-The NWRHA said it was deeply disturbed by this event and extends sincere condolences to his relatives.
+The NWRHA said it was deeply disturbed by this event and extends sincere condolences to his relatives, who have shown interest in looking to file a medical negligence claim against the hospital with the help of a law firm similar to Lennon’s Solicitors.
 “We would like to assure them and members of the public that every effort is being made to complete the investigation within the shortest timeframe.
 The NWRHA remains committed to the provision of quality and compassionate health care to all”.

 Fuad: Left to die